 Infected has this at the end.
 You've managed to save New York by wiping out all the zombies!
 Congratulations!
 Too bad you only saved a few hundred people, at least the entire continental United States is still zombified, and there's no word from the rest of the world.
 But still...New York!
 Ayyyy!

 The ending of Metal Gear Solid 3 way more than qualifies as a Pyrrhic Victory for Big Boss.

-If you keep playing through the *real* ending and the downloadable Epilogue, Ahriman's "victory" smacks of Pyrrhic Villainy.
+Prince of Persia (2008) ends with sealing Ahriman away for a thousand years...except that Elika had to die (again) to put him away for good.
+If you keep playing through the *real* ending and the downloadable Epilogue, Ahriman's "victory" smacks of this.
 By bringing Elika back, the Prince freed Ahriman to destroy the world, but it seems that Elika is also somehow vitally important to finally defeating him— reviving her enabled his release but will probably result in his ultimate destruction (assuming sequels happen).

 The mission results screen for the penultimate mission of Ace Combat 04: Shattered Skies notes how victory over the Eruseans came at a very high cost of ISAF casualties, including many aces lost to Stonehenge.